Reporter: Ahmed Haj Hamdo

 An inspection conducted on five workshops revealed that more than three-quarters of the employees had been reallocated to after 15 days of employment.
 Furthermore, nearly two-thirds were not required to produce permits or ID papers and more than three-fifths had moved between three to five sewing workshops.

 To see the rest of the survey and questions visit the following this link.

 Competing with Syrians

-In Turkey, as in Jordan and Egypt, Syrian-made products and services are competing in local markets because of their low prices and the cheaper wages in comparison local products and workers.
-Below are some examples of the difference in prices between Syrian and Turkish products:
+In Turkey, as in Jordan and Egypt, Syrian-made products and services are competitive in the local market due to lower prices as a result of cheap labor.
+Below are some examples of the fraudulent job advertisements these companies use:

 Item Turkish item/rate

 Fee for sewing pants Syrian worker pay Turkish worker pay Chamber of Commerce mandated pay

 Sewing pants 30 Turkish liras 90 Turkish liras 75-100 liras

 Sewing cotton pajamas 5 Turkish liras 22 Turkish liras 17-30 Turkish liras

 Hamza, 48, prays every day to stay employed.
 “Even if I have to change a workshop every 15 days I’m happy.”
 However, Salma, 52, and her husband, 60, who work at the packaging and processing department are more fearful.